Jokelab/Assertive.Docs/Getting started.md

 - More information about all HTTP request options can be found [here]({% link Language/Requests.md %}).

 ## Functions
 To make the code above reusable, we can wrap it into a function.
-In Assertive script, a function always starts with the `def` keyword and is followed by a name.
+In Assertive Script, a function always starts with the `def` keyword and is followed by a name.
 Parameters are enclosed in parenthesis.
 - Consider the following code to see how the code we used earlier is now wrapped in a function called `getName`.

 ```assertive